yujhenchen/treqs/README.md

-# T-Reqs: Tooling to enable teams to manage system requirements in large-scale agile system develpment
+# T-Reqs: Tooling to enable teams to manage system requirements in large-scale agile system development

 version 3.0